intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/pipeline/plugins/retrieval/README.md

 chatbot = build_chatbot(config)
 response = chatbot.predict("What is IDM 2.0?")
 ```

+Checkout the full example [retrieval_chat.py](../../../neural_chat/examples/retrieval/retrieval_chat.py) and have a try!

 # Parameters
 The user can costomize the retrieval parameters to meet the personal demmads for better catering the local files.
 The user can set the specific parameter by plugins.retrieval.args["xxx"].
 Below the description of each available parameters,